Menu Search

 Election Officers

-Approximately 300 election workers are appointed to administer a general election.
-Election officers in each electoral district are appointed by the Returning Officer.
+Approximately 300 election workers are appointed to administer a general election across the Northwest Territories and its 19 electoral districts.

 Returning Officers

-The Chief Electoral Officer appoints a Returning Officer to run the election in each of the 19 electoral districts.
-The Returning Officer is the primary contact person for voters and candidates in their electoral district.
+The Chief Electoral Officer appoints a Returning Officer to run the election in each of the NWT's 19 electoral districts.
+Each Returning Officer is the primary contact person for voters and candidates in their electoral district.
+Neutrality and non-partisanship are crucial to the performance of Returning Officers, who will field many questions from election workers, Candidates, and Official Agents about the rules of conduct during an election campaign.

 The overall duties of a Returning Officer include:

-A Returning Officer works closely with the Office of the Chief Electoral Officer to help people understand the electoral process and uphold the integrity of the electoral system.
+Returning Officers work closely with the Office of the Chief Electoral Officer to help people understand the electoral process and to uphold the integrity of the electoral system.

-Click here for a list of Returning Officers and the communities they serve.
+Click here for a list of current Returning Officers and the districts they serve.

 Assistant Returning Officers

-Each Returning Officer appoints an Assistant Returning Officer (ARO) to assist them in their duties in the Office of the Returning Officer.
+Each Returning Officer appoints an Assistant Returning Officer (ARO) to help them perform their duties.

 An ARO’s main responsibility is to assist the Returning Officer to deliver an election in their district.
 The Returning Officer may delegate authority for some, or all, of their powers allowed in the Elections and Plebiscites Act to the ARO.